sridurgeshv/ai-bot/README.md

 - **Responsive Sidebar**: Enables toggling the chat history sidebar for an uncluttered interface.

-## Why Choose the Self-Learning Bot?
+## Why Choose the AI-Driven Open Source Support Bot?

-This tool leverages a self-learning mechanism, continuously improving with user feedback.
-It ensures that tech support is more responsive, personalized, and capable of adapting to evolving needs.
-Whether for routine queries or more complex issues, the bot optimizes the support process for key technologies, delivering accurate, on-demand assistance.
-Its automation and adaptability provide a consistent, reliable user experience.
+This tool harnesses advanced AI technology to enhance its support capabilities, continuously evolving through user feedback.
+It ensures that tech support is responsive, personalized, and adaptable to changing needs.
+Whether addressing routine queries or tackling complex issues, the bot streamlines the support process for key technologies, delivering accurate, on-demand assistance.
+Its combination of automation and human expertise guarantees a consistent and reliable user experience.

 ## Installation Instructions